Frequently Asked Questions About Financial Planning

-• AWG is a fee-based practice and our fees are based on a scale of funds under management.
+• Aspirations Wealth is a fee-based practice and our professional fees are based on a scale of funds under management.
 Your initial consultations are free of charge, once we proceed to preparing a Statement of Advice (SOA) a one off SOA fee will apply.
-For a detailed breakdown of our fee schedule you can read through our Financial Services Guide.
+For a detailed breakdown of our fee schedule you can read through our Financial Services Guide (FSG).

 • How much you need to retire really depends on what retirement means to you.
 Some people envisage retirement as a time where they wind down their work hours, but still have income coming in from part time work.
 Others see themselves spending time with extended family, travelling, or doing things they have not had time to do while working.
 Whatever your retirement goals, understanding how much it costs you is the first step.
 One way to do this is to quantify how much your current lifestyle costs you, as presumably you would like to maintain that lifestyle throughout retirement.